dputhier/pygtftk/README.rst

 Installation through pip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Prerequesites**
+**Prerequisites**

-Again, this is not the prefered way for installation.
+Again, this is not the preferred way for installation.
 Please choose conda whenever possible.
 We have observed several issues with dependencies that still need to be fixed.

 **Running pip**